The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir

 Þorfinnur karlsefni's sword

-They stayed in Leifsbúðir, the houses that Leifur the lucky had built earlier on.
+They stayed in Leifsbúðir, the houses that Leifur the Lucky had built earlier on.
 They didn't lack food when they arrived as a whale had beached where they settled.
 They hunted and fished, and had plenty of grapes to eat.

 They traded with the locals, who wanted weapons and red cloth for their furrier goods, but Þorfinnur didn't want to sell them weapons.
 He told the women to offer milk (products) to the locals instead, which they happily accepted.

-(There are now speculations about whether the Native Americans could actually have digested that milk.
+(There are now speculations about whether the Native Americans could have digested that milk.
 If not they might have thought that they had been poisoned by the white men, but now we are just speculating.)

 The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður ÞorbjarnardóttirGuðríður and Snorri at Glaumbær